vtjnash/julia/doc/src/manual/types.md

 Of course, this depends on what `Int` is aliased to -- but that is predefined to be the correct type -- either `Int32` or `Int64`.

+(Note that unlike `Int`, `Float` does not exist as a type-alias for a specific sized `AbstractFloat`.
+Unlike with integer registers, the size of the floating point representation is problem dependent, not platform dependent.)

 For parametric types, `typealias` can be convenient for providing names for cases where some of the parameter choices are fixed: